DavinJohnson/Davin-Johnson/README.md

 # Davin-Johnson
 # 💫 About Me:
-I'm currently working on building an active directory home lab.
+I'm currently working on building an active directory home lab and penetration testing.
 I'm interested in furthering my knowledge in Linux & Powershell.